enso-org/enso/docs/runtime/ir-caching.md

 ### Metadata Format

 The metadata is used for integrity checking of the cached IR to prevent loading corrupted or out of date data from the cache.
-It is _exceedingly_ important to make the cache decoding forwards-compatible.
-It should be able to ignore unknown fields when loading, allowing us to update the logic in the future if needed.
+Due to the fact that engines can only load IR created by their versions, and cached IR is located in a directory named after the engine version, this format need not be forward compatible.

 It is a JSON file as follows: